yichx/yichx.github.io/_pages/about.md

 <span style="color: #007bff;"><b>Coreset: Theoretically Guaranteed Perspective to Accelerate TRADES</b></span> (ongoing)
 Advisor: Prof. [Hu Ding](http://staff.ustc.edu.cn/~huding/) (USTC)
-* Employ a two-stage stratified sampling approach to construct a coreset and hence enhance the efficiency of the TRADES algorithm.
+* Employ a two-stage stratified sampling approach to construct a coreset and hence enhance the efficiency of TRADES.
 * Give theoretical guarantee to the effectiveness of the proposed algorithm.

 ## Awards & Honors